Unit HUMAN ANATOMY

 - Learning verification modality

 - Main elements of anatomical terminology (positions, planes, axes, etc.).
 General characteristics of bones, muscles, and joints.
 Back: vertebral column, joints, and muscles.
 Thorax: bones, joints, and muscles.
-Diaphragm and muscles of the abdominal wall.
+Diaphragm and muscles of the abdominal wall, pelvic diaphragm.
 Upper limb: bones, joints of the shoulder girdle and free limb, muscles.
 Lower limb: bones, joints of the pelvic girdle and free limb, muscles.

 - Obiettivi Agenda 2030 per lo sviluppo sostenibile